Alisse Waterston

 Photo: Stewen Quigley

 Alisse Waterston is presidential scholar, professor emerita and past chair at the John Jay College of Criminal Justice, City University of New York.
-She is a cultural anthropologist who studies urban poverty and the human consequences of structural and systemic violence and inequality.
-Her most recent cross-cultural work focuses on the processes and aftermaths of political violence, ethnic and religious conflict, displacement and transnationalism, remembering, diaspora, cultural trauma and identity formation.
+She is a cultural anthropologist who studies urban poverty, the human consequences of structural and systemic violence and inequality, the processes and aftermaths of political violence, displacement and migration, remembering, diaspora, and cultural trauma and identity formation.

 Waterston is the author or editor of seven books, including the award winning My Father’s Wars: Migration, Memory and the Violence of a Century (10th Anniversary edition 2024).
-She is author of the graphic book, Light in Dark Times: The Human Search for Meaning with illustrator Charlotte Hollands (2020).
-Her previous titles are Street Addicts in the Political Economy; Love, Sorrow, and Rage: Destitute Women in a Manhattan Residence; An Anthropology of War; Anthropology off the Shelf: Anthropologists on Writing; and Gender in Georgia: Feminist Perspectives on Culture, Nation, and History in the South Caucasus.
-Recent publications include “Intimate Ethnography: Bridging Story, Memory, History,” with Barbara Rylko-Bauer in Czas Kultury (2023), and “Art and Anthropology in Graphic Form” with Charlotte Corden, in Exceptional Experiences: New Horizons in Anthropological Studies of Art, Aesthetics, and Everyday Life edited by Petra Rethmann and Helena Wulff (2023).
+She is author of the graphic book, Light in Dark Times: The Human Search for Meaning, finalist in the Association of American Publishers’ PROSE Award (illustrated by Charlotte Corden).
+Her earlier titles are Street Addicts in the Political Economy; Love, Sorrow, and Rage: Destitute Women in a Manhattan Residence; An Anthropology of War; Anthropology off the Shelf: Anthropologists on Writing; and Gender in Georgia: Feminist Perspectives on Culture, Nation, and History in the South Caucasus.

-Alisse Waterston serves as editor of the book series, Intimate Ethnography (Berghahn Books).
+Alisse Waterston is founding editor of Open Anthropology and past editor of North American Dialogue.
+She currently serves as editor of the book series, Intimate Ethnography (Berghahn Books).
 Her article, “Intimate Ethnography and the Anthropological Imagination: Dialectical Aspects of the Personal and the Political in My Father’s Wars” is the most downloaded 2019 article in American Ethnologist.
-Forthcoming is “Improvising Life, Liberty, and the Pursuit of Happiness" (kritisk ethnografi; Swedish Journal of Anthropology) based on the keynote Waterston presented at the Swedish Anthropological Association (SANT) conference in April 2024.

 SCAS Talks Podcast - Episode 5: In Search of Light in Dark Times External link, opens in new window.